gandazgul/k8s-infrastructure/index.md

 4. Copy the scripts over `scp -r ./install-k8s fedora-ip:~/`
 5. `ssh fedora-ip`
 6. Run your modified `~/install-k8s/1-fedoraPostInstall.sh`
-7. Then run `~/install-k8s/2-configK8SMaster.sh` - This will install K8s and configure the master to run pods, it will also install
+7. Then run `~/install-k8s/2-configK8SControlPlane.sh` - This will install K8s and configure the server to run pods, it will also install
 Flannel network plugin
     * Wait for the flannel for your architecture to show `1` in all columns then press ctrl+c
 8. If something fails, you can reset with `sudo kubeadm reset`, delete kubeadminit.lock and try again, all the